i7657043/ShoppingBasket/ShoppingBasket/Rules.md

 * Possible discount types :
     * Buy one get one free - done
     * Buy item 1 and item 2 together for a discount
-* And of course - lots of test scenarios for the new functionality - done 2 tests ​
+* And of course - lots of test scenarios for the new functionality - done ​
 ## Implementation
 ​